-Obesity and Testosterone: 5 Hormonal Reasons to Get Rid of that Excess Fat Mass
+Obesity and Testosterone: 5 More Reasons to Lose Weight

 Obesity is a topic that gets a lot of attention in the media, and that’s not a big surprise as we’re getting fatter with each passing year.